Get In Touch

 In recent months, the Spanish government has been pushing the European Union (EU) to ditch the 90-day rule.

-It has been revealed how the current ruling is currently working against their interests, and that it’s having a significant impact on the Spanish economy.
+It has been revealed how the current ruling is working against their interests, and that it’s having a significant impact on the Spanish economy.

 Non-lucrative Spanish visas